 This is one of the biggest drawbacks of using a real Christmas tree as opposed to an artificial one (which requires no care at all).

 Some people buy a tree in the hopes that they can replant it and re-use it again the next year (or at least continue to enjoy it in their garden).
 Although it is possible to replant a Christmas tree in most cases the tree will not survive.

 Watering your tree is vital to keep it looking good during the Christmas period.
 You must always keep the pot topped up with a supply of fresh water.
-A newly cut tree can absorb as much as 1 gallon of water over a 24 hour period!
+A newly cut tree can absorb as much as 1 gallon of water over a 24 hour period.

-If possible keep your tree in a coll place in your house, such as a hallway or entrance near your front door.
+If possible keep your tree in a cool place in your house, such as a hallway or entrance near your front door.
 At the very least keep it away from radiators, heat ducts or other sources of heat and arid air.

 After Christmas most people simply leave their old trees for the garbage collectors or toss them onto a compost site to decompose naturally.

 Here are some great ideas for making good use of your Christmas after Christmas has past:

-- Strip the branches of their remaining pine needles and place into small bowls to act as potpourri.
+Strip the branches of their remaining pine needles and place into small bowls to act as potpourri.

-- If you are feeling a little more creative why not stuff the pine needles into small pillow cases or similar for decorative nice-smelling ornaments.
+If you are feeling a little more creative why not stuff the pine needles into small pillow cases or similar for decorative nice-smelling ornaments.

-- Place similar fragranced fabrics into draws or closets to keep them smelling fresh.
+Place similar fragranced fabrics into draws or closets to keep them smelling fresh.

-- Likewise, you can actually use the entire tree as a natural air freshener.
+Likewise, you can actually use the entire tree as a natural air freshener.